Royals vs. Twins Player Props Betting Odds

 - Hits Prop: Over/Under 0.5 (Over Odds: -196)

-- Byron Buxton has four doubles, a triple, five home runs, eight walks and 13 RBI (21 total hits).
+- Jose Miranda has three doubles, three home runs, eight walks and 12 RBI (25 total hits).

 |Opponent